-Domestic Violence Defense Representation in Waukesha and Kenosha Counties
+Defending Those Facing Domestic Violence Charges In Waukesha And Kenosha Counties

 In Wisconsin, domestic violence refers to any act of violence or abuse that takes place in a domestic setting.
 A conviction in a domestic violence case can result in years of jail time and fines of up to $50,000.
 A person convicted of domestic violence also may lose their right to possess firearms or see their children.